 The purpose of the New York State Certified Agricultural District Program is to encourage the use of land for farming.
 It affords legal protections and some tax benefits for viable agricultural land.
 To be considered viable, tax parcels can have an active farm, but they can also have agricultural operations early in the planning stages.
 Land that helps keep the region’s agricultural industry viable, even if there are no plans to farm it, can be eligible for inclusion into an agricultural district, too.
 There are no property size or gross sales requirements.
-Ulster County property owners can apply to have tax parcels included into an agricultural district from March 1 through 30 every year.
-Applications are available on the Ulster County Planning Department website during this period.
+For 2021, Ulster County property owners can apply to have tax parcels included into an agricultural district from March 1 through 30.
+Applications will be available on the Ulster County Planning Department website in late February.

 Ulster County has four agricultural districts.
 Agricultural District #1 covers southeastern Ulster County, mostly towns along the Hudson River that have traditionally been home to many of the region’s apple orchards.
 Agricultural District #2 covers the Wallkill River Valley in the central and southern portions of the County and is by far the largest of the four.
 Agricultural District #3 covers the western portion of the County with much of it centered along Route 209 and a variety of agricultural businesses.
 Agricultural District #4 covers Ulster County’s northern third and is an area with both sparsely settled mountains and densely populated valleys.
 These agricultural districts are reviewed every eight years by Ulster County to determine which parcels should be removed.